Indiana Miller Trust Setup Guide — Qualify a Parent for Medicaid Before the Next Billing Cycle

 State agency sources

-Every operational claim in this kit cites a primary FSSA document.
+Every claim in this kit cites a primary FSSA document.
 Verify directly:

 - Official template: FSSA — Indiana Health Coverage Programs Eligibility Policy Manual §2615.75.15 (Certain Trusts Receiving Special Consideration); 405 IAC 2-3-29 (Qualified Income Trust / Miller Trust) .
 Indiana's Family and Social Services Administration (FSSA), Office of Medicaid Policy and Planning (OMPP), publishes an approved Qualified Income Trust (Miller Trust) template — an irrevocable trust funded only with the beneficiary's income that names the Indiana FSSA as remainder beneficiary up to the total medical assistance paid, governed by the Indiana Trust Code (IC 30-4).
-FSSA's Instructional Packet provides the template and notes it is intended to be completed by the applicant's attorney or legal counsel; the kit explains how the published form works and links you to FSSA's own materials.
+FSSA's Instructional Packet provides the template and notes it is intended to be completed by the applicant's attorney or legal counsel — because the packet itself gives no walkthrough; the kit fills that gap with the step-by-step instructions, funding worksheet, and policy citations FSSA's packet doesn't include, and links you to FSSA's own materials.
 Indiana is one of only two states (with New Jersey) that publishes an official memo telling banks how to open the account.

 - Policy manual: FSSA policy manual (section Indiana Health Coverage Programs Eligibility Policy Manual §2615.75.15 (Certain Trusts Receiving Special Consideration); 405 IAC 2-3-29 (Qualified Income Trust / Miller Trust)).